zambezi/mocha-headless-chrome/README.md

 # mocha-headless-chrome

-Run Mocha tests using headless Google Chrome.
+Run Mocha tests with Node.js using headless Google Chrome.

 This tool is a fork of https://github.com/shellscape/mocha-chrome.
-It adds support of Node.JS 6.x as well as fixing few quirks.
+It adds support of Node.js 6.x as well as fixing few design quirks.

 ## Getting Started

-To begin, you'll need to install `mocha-chrome`:
+To begin, you'll need to install `@zambezi/mocha-headless-chrome`:

 ```console
 $ npm install @zambezi/mocha-headless-chrome --save-dev